Magnum

 Q: What is the bearing bore size for the MG 147-A steer wheel assembly?

-A: The MG 147-A features a 3/4 inch bearing bore.
-This specification is critical for ensuring proper fit on Magnum pallet jack steering axles.
+A: The MG 147-A features a bearing bore, which is critical for ensuring proper fit on Magnum pallet jack steering axles.

 Q: Which Magnum pallet jack models does the MG 147-A fit?